hoangntc/BERT_ABSA/README.md

 ### Libraries

-To create all neccessary library, please run:
+To install all neccessary libraries, please run:

 ```bash
 conda env create -f environment.yml
 ```

-In case, the version of Pytorch and Cuda are not compatible on your machine, please remove all related lib in the `.yml` file; then install Pytorch , Pytorch Geometric separately.
+In case, the version of Pytorch and Cuda are not compatible on your machine, please remove all related lib in the `.yml` file; then install Pytorch and Pytorch Geometric separately.

 ### PyTorch
 Please follow Pytorch installation instruction in this [link](https://pytorch.org/get-started/locally/).

 ### Torch Geometric
 ```bash